mdefenders/it-delivers-everywhere/README.md

 > authenticated Kubernetes API calls for robust rollout verification.

 ## GitHub Organization/Repo configuration
+> **IMPORTANT:** Create your orgs repos with DockerHub K8S safe names as:
+>- direct name mapping used
+>- no automatic name conversion so far

 Set develop branch as the default branch
 Workflows configured to use standard GitHub Hosted Runners